seanmorrissey98/GE_Mammography_Classification/README.md

 ## Features
 #### Grammar
-The grammars for this project can be found in the _GE_Mammography_Classification/grammars_ folder.
+The grammars for this project can be found in the _GE_Mammography_Classification/grammars_ folder, along with more information.
 The primary grammar file used throughout this project was *FypV2.pybnf*.
 The non-terminal set for the grammar is what will build out the derivation trees of individuals as it contains recursive elements.
 It does this through a recursive amount of if statements.
 The if statements can select and combine Haralick features and using logical operators compare them against other Haralick features.

 #### Parameters
-The parameter files for this project can be found in the _GE_Mammography_Classification/parameters_ folder.
+The parameter files for this project can be found in the _GE_Mammography_Classification/parameters_ folder, along with more information.
 The primary parameter files used throughout this project were *single.txt* and *multi.txt*.
 The difference between these two parameter files are that *single.txt* is for use in *Single Objective Optimisation* and uses **generational** for _replacement_ and **tournament** for _selection_.
 On the other hand, *multi.txt* is for use in *Multi-Objective Optimisation* and uses **NSGA 2 replacement** and **NSGA 2 selection**.

 #### Fitness Functions
 Four fitness functions were implemented as part of this project: